GIScience/gis-training-resource-center/content/Module_2/en_qgis_basemap.md

 There are two ways to add OpenStreetMap as a basemap:

 1. Find in the `Browser` panel `XYZ Tiles`.
-Open the dropdown by clicking on the arrow next to it and select OpenStreetMap
+Open the dropdown by clicking on the arrow next to it and select OpenStreetMap.
-2. In the `Layer` menu -> `Add Layer` -> `Add XYZ layer...` -> Select OpenStreetMap
+2. In the `Layer` menu → `Add Layer` → `Add XYZ layer...` → Select OpenStreetMap.

 <video width="100%" controls src="https://github.com/GIScience/gis-training-resource-center/raw/main/fig/Add_basemap_OSM.mp4"></video>

 ## QuickMapServices

 There are lots of plugins available for QGIS that provide additional tools not available in a standard installation.
 The [plugins page](/content/Wiki/en_qgis_plugins_wiki.md) on the wiki provides more detailed example information.
 One useful plugin is [QuickMapServices](https://nextgis.com/blog/quickmapservices/).
-This plugin lets you access a wide range of basemaps that are not available in QGIS by default, such as Bing or Sentinel-2 satellite imagery.
+This plugin lets you access a wide range of basemaps that are not available in
+QGIS by default, such as Bing or Sentinel-2 satellite imagery.

 ::::{dropdown} Installation of plugins

-To [install a plugin](https://giscience.github.io/gis-training-resource-center/content/Wiki/en_qgis_plugins_wiki.html), in the top bar, navigate to `Plugins` -> `Manage and Install Plugins…` -> `All` ->
-Search for the plugin -> `Install Plugin`
+To [install a plugin](https://giscience.github.io/gis-training-resource-center/content/Wiki/en_qgis_plugins_wiki.html), in the top bar, navigate to `Plugins` → `Manage and Install Plugins…` → `All` → Search for the plugin → `Install Plugin`.

 <video width="100%" controls src="https://github.com/GIScience/gis-training-resource-center/raw/main/fig/qgis_plugins.mp4"></video>

 :::{Tip}

 If you cannot find a specific extension, check that you have not used spaces in the plugin name where they don't belong (e.g., when looking for QuickMapServices, searching “Quick Map” will not return results, but “quickmap” will).
 You can use an asterisk (`*`) as a wildcard in searches (so "quick*map" will return results with or without a space between "quick" and "map").

 :::